aileen-byte/Team14/personal statements/Phillippa.md

 After this change, the writes happened cleanly between sampling points, and the LUI test started passing with x1 updating as expected.

-# Multi-cycle Cache
+# Multi cycle Cache

 Aileen implemented the single-cycle data cache.
-I implemented the multi-cycle cache through a finite state machine I used states COMPARE, WRITE_BACK, ALLOCATE and REFILL to model realistic miss handling and asserted a cachestall signal back to the CPU whenever a miss was in progress.
+I implemented a multi-cycle blocking cache controlled by a finite state machine with the states COMPARE, WRITE_BACK, ALLOCATE, and REFILL, modelling realistic miss handling and asserting a cachestall signal to the CPU whenever a miss was in progress.

 ```mermaid
 stateDiagram-v2